 Weather and Transportation

-Average highs hit eighty five degrees in the hottest months, August and September, and stay in the low to mid eighties a full six months of the year here.
-For the most part the temperature does not drop below sixty-five degrees any time of the year, and stays above seventy May through November.
-You will find Hawaii Kai to be the perfect temperature year round for your visit.
+Average highs hit eighty-five degrees in the hottest months, August and September, and stay in the low to mid-eighties a full six months of the year here.
+For the most part, the temperature does not drop below sixty-five degrees any time of the year and stays above seventy from May through November.
+You will find Hawaii Kai to be the perfect temperature year-round for your visit.

 Renting a vehicle will afford you the most freedom of movement throughout Hawaii Kai, the neighboring areas, and all of Oahu.
 There is a bus line for all of Oahu, and two of the buses do make their way through Hawaii Kai.
 You can ride the bus around town or take a trip to Waikiki, downtown Honolulu, or all the way to Pearl Harbor.
 You also have access to Uber, Lyft, and taxis as transport from the airport, as of February 1, 2019.